venkateshragi/KodeBeagle/resources/TestPlan.md

 #### 11. [ideaplugin] Registered window editor with disposer to release after it's usage.
 ##### fixes <a href='https://github.com/Imaginea/KodeBeagle/issues/67'> #67 </a>
 1. No 'Editor has not been released..'
-Exception after closing the plugin in idea.log/console.
+Exception after closing the plugin in idea.log/console.<br>
 <img src='screenshots/107.png'/>

 #### 12. [ideaplugin] Taking number of tiny editors in featured pane through settings panel.
 ##### fixes <a href='https://github.com/Imaginea/KodeBeagle/issues/174'> #174 </a>
 1. Click on settings in toolbar.
-This should open Settings panel.
+This should open Settings panel.<br>
 <img src='screenshots/174.png'/>
 2. Change Featured Count to 10 and click on 'Apply' button followed by 'Ok' button
 3. Hit refresh button.